genuinestalwart/gossip-backend/README.md

     npx tsc --init
     ```

-4. Finally, generate a `tsconfig.json` file with these settings.
+4. After that, generate a `tsconfig.json` file with these settings.

     ```json
     {